South Bend, Indiana: Later business

 Other companies in the manufacturing industry developed in South Bend in the early 20th century, including Birdsell Manufacturing Company, the Bendix Corporation, Honeywell, AlliedSignal, South Bend Lathe Works, the O'Brien Paint Corp., the South Bend Toy Company, South Bend Range, South Bend Bait Company, and South Bend Watch Company.
 Workers at the Bendix Corporation staged the first sit-in strike in American history in 1936.
-Fast development led to the creation of electric rail transportation throughout the area, and in 1925, the South Shore interurban streetcar service was established from downtown South Bend to downtown Chicago.
-The South Shore line still runs daily to and from Chicago and also is a major freight carrier in the area.
+Fast development led to the creation of electric rail transportation throughout the area, and in 1925, the South Shore interurban service was established from downtown South Bend to downtown Chicago.
+The South Shore Line still runs daily to and from Chicago and also is a major freight carrier in the area.

 On June 30, 1934, the Merchants National Bank in South Bend was the last bank to be robbed by the Dillinger gang.

 This 1922 pamphlet demonstrates the visions of progress and global importance in the peak period of industrialization in South Bend.